 1. They filter waste

 This waste whooshes along to the bladder, ready for removal from the body.
-Not bad for two pretty small organs.
+It's not bad for two pretty small organs.

 2. They keep the good stuff